 |Quick Facts: Optometrists|

-Employment of optometrists is projected to grow 24 percent from 2012 to 2022, much faster than the average for all occupations.
-Because vision problems tend to occur more frequently later in life, an aging population will require more optometrists.
+Employment of optometrists is projected to grow 9 percent from 2022 to 2032, much faster than the average for all occupations.

 Compare the job duties, education, job growth, and pay of optometrists with similar occupations.